Cytlan/openbgi/Technical.md

 Pops 2 values from the stack.
 Pushes 1 onto the stack if they are equal, otherwise it pushes 0.

-#### 0x30 - eq

-Pops 2 values from the stack.
-Pushes 1 onto the stack if they are equal, otherwise it pushes 0.
+Inputs:
+   * 1 - Left value
+   * 2 - Right value

+Outputs:
+   * 1 - 1 if equal, otherwise 0

 #### 0x40 - ternary